ecristal/jamieson_daphne_V2_DUNE_fork/README.md

 On the sender backend, a state machine scans across 10 modules looking to see who has an output record ready to send in the FIFO.
 In a round robin manner these STC modules are selected to dump data to the output link to FELIX.
 And the process repeats.
 The current design has 10 input modules feeding one output: channels 0-9 feed into output 0, channels 10-19 feed into output 1, and so on.

+### Streaming Sender

+The streaming sender design takes 4 AFE data streams and packs 64 samples from each stream them into an output frame for transmission to FELIX DAQ.
+The output link runs at 4.809 Gbps.
+This design runs continuously and there are a few idle words inserted between output frames.
+This version of the firmware has four streaming senders instantiated.
+The DEFAULT inputs to each sender are specified in the memory map section below.
+The sender input channel selection can be changed at any time by writing to registers via the Gigabit Ethernet interface.

 ### Timing Endpoint

 The timing endpoint firmware block interfaces to the DAPHNE timing input (optical link) and generates the master 62.5 MHz clock and a 64 bit timestamp.
 The timing endpoint design used here is the NEW style timing protocol based on pulse width modulated clock at 62.5MHz.
 An external ADN2814 clock and data recovery chip is present, but this new timing scheme no longer requires it.
 The AD2814 clock output is not used by the new timing endpoint logic, and the DATAOUT signal is the encoded clock.
 The "pdts" endpoint logic was developed by Dave Newbold and others at Bristol UK and adapted to DAPHNE by Adrian @ UPENN.
 Through the GbE interface the user can monitor all status bits related to the timing endpoint and control status bits as well.
 The most important control bit selects either the local clocks (with fake timestamp) or timing endpoint to run the FPGA.

-The default endpoint address is 0x000F.
+The default timing endpoint address is a 16 bit unsigned number.
+It is determined by reading the EFUSE_USER bits [15..8] and adding 0x000F to it.

 ### Spy Buffers